martim01/pam/README.md

 ### To build using CMake (currently on Linux only)
-The cmake build will clone all the required GitHub libraries if it can't find them and update to their latest version if it can.
+The cmake build will clone all the required GitHub libraries if it can't find them and update them to their latest version if it can.
  By default it looks in the home directory.
 You can change this by passing in the variable DIR_BASE to cmake

 ```